tin-z/tin-z.github.io/_posts/2020-10-11-solving-rev-1.markdown

 ## Intro ##

-The idea is, you read the bullet point text and then you replicate the associated figure.
+The idea is that you read the bullet point text and then you replicate the associated figure.
-Before reading the next point, you should reasoning on what you got, and what should be the next step to follow.
+Before reading the next point, you should reason on what you have, and what should be the next steps to follow.
-Every bullet point text will start with some previous reasoning, so you can that correlate, then it will follow what to do next.
+Each point starts with some previous reasoning.

 #### Requirements ####
- - some basic knowledge about binaries, and assembly of course
+ - some basic knowledge about binary files, and assembly
- - [radare2](https://github.com/radareorg) and [angr](https://angr.io/) present in our test environment
+ - [radare2](https://github.com/radareorg) and [angr](https://angr.io/) are present in our test environment

 <p align="center">
   <img width="50%" height="50%" src="/files/solving-rev-1/ctf_rev_cheatsheet.png">